sebastianbinder/staffomatic.rb/README.md

 # Staffomatic

-Ruby toolkit for Staffomatic API
+Ruby toolkit for the Staffomatic API

 ## Philosophy